thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Windows.Detection.Hollowfind
 This artifact checks for hollow processes with the following methology:

-    1. Creates a list of processes using pslist plugin
-    2. For each process, it retrieves information from the process structure, PEB and the VAD that is pointed by PEB.ImageBaseAddress and checks whether there is an executable in the processes’ s VADs
+1.Creates a list of processes using pslist plugin 2.For each process, it retrieves information from the process structure, PEB and the VAD that is pointed by PEB.ImageBaseAddress and checks whether there is an executable in the processes’ s VADs.
-    3. Detects whether the process is hollowed.
+3.Detects whether the process is hollowed.
 The criteria used are:
-        ▪ VAD’s Protection equals to PAGE_EXECUTE_READWRITE or ▪ There is no VAD entry corresponding to PEB.ImageBaseAddress ▪ There is an executable in processes’ VADs that PEB.ImageBaseAddress does not point to and has PAGE_EXECUTE_WRITECOPY protection
+    ▪ VAD’s Protection equals to PAGE_EXECUTE_READWRITE or ▪ There is no VAD entry corresponding to PEB.ImageBaseAddress or ▪ There is an executable in processes’ VADs that PEB.ImageBaseAddress does not point to and has PAGE_EXECUTE_WRITECOPY protection.

 ### Custom.Windows.Scan.CrowdResponse
 This artifact deploys CrowdResponse for yara scanning.
 The configuration file must either be uploaded or entered in the appropriate field.